freemanbach/Python/python2/examples/sqlitedb/readme.txt

-Playground for DB with Python
+Playground for SqliteDB with Python

 actually, Dataset can be found here with a browser: https://query2.finance.yahoo.com/v10/finance/quoteSummary/fb?modules=financialData,price,defaultKeyStatistics